elite159844/tommieblogwebsite/src/content/blog/how-to-configure-astropaper-theme.md

 author: Sat Naing
 pubDatetime: 2022-09-23T04:58:53Z
 modDatetime: 2024-10-14T09:27:28.605Z
-title: How to configure AstroPaper theme
+title: How to make money in your free time
-slug: how-to-configure-astropaper-theme
+slug: how-to-make-money-in-your-free-tome
 featured: true
 draft: false
 tags:
   - configuration
   - docs
-description: How you can make AstroPaper theme absolutely yours.
+description: How to make money online effectively
 ---

-AstroPaper is a highly customizable Astro blog theme.
-With AstroPaper, you can customize everything according to your personal taste.
-This article will explain how you can make some customizations easily in the config file.

-## Table of contents

-## Configuring SITE
+There are many sites where you can make money from.

+## What sites can i use to make money from?

 The important configurations lies in `src/config.ts` file.
 Within that file, you'll see the `SITE` object where you can specify your website's main configurations.